dakotaw/heatmap_spoofer/output.md

-## Högne
+## Bolitoglossa orestes

-For other people named Högne, see Haguna.
-Högne was a king of Östergötland who appears in sources of Norse mythology.
+Bolitoglossa orestes (common name: Culata mushroomtongue salamander; Spanish: salamandra meridena) is a species of salamander in the family Plethodontidae.
+It is endemic to the Mérida state of Venezuela.